twolfson/nightlife/cities/japan_tokyo.md

 - Staff speaks good English
 - A few foreigners but mostly locals

+## Hub 2
+- Large dive bar
+- No cover on weekday or weekend
+- Has a good crowd (most tables full but not all) on weekdays and weekends
+    - I have been on a Wednesday and a Saturday
+- 550 yen for a large *cuba libre* (mixed drink)

 ## Module
 - 1 bar area with tiny dance floor
 - 1 lounge with tiny dance floor